There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Ahh, waterfalls.
 I hope you like them because there are a lot of them coming your way here and first up is Grassy Creek Falls in Little Switzerland!
 Is this the best waterfall in North Carolina?
 No. Is it the most impressive?
 No. But it was still and enjoyable waterfall to see.

-Grassy Creek Falls is a 25 foot high double tiered waterfall on private property in Little Switzerland.
+Grassy Creek Falls is a 25 foot high double tiered waterfall on private property along the Blue Ridge Parkway.
 It can get busyish (as much as the very limited parking allows) so make sure you go early.

 We went earlyish, for us at least, and had it almost to ourselves.
 But I’m too far ahead.
 First we had to figure out where to even park.
 First we drove through some hotel/cabin parking area but knew that wasn’t right so we headed back out to the parkway and managed to get enough service for some Google Maps.